GrooveStomp/blog/content/about.md

 operating systems, networking, computer graphics and videogames.

 My current hobby is weight training and nutrition.
-I've added 80lbs to my bench press squat and 40lbs to my bench press in the past 8 months.
+I've added 80lbs to my bench press in the past 8 months.
 I've lost 10lbs and have gone through significant body recomposition.

 I also enjoy programming.
 These days the majority of my programming is probably